yulistic/yulistic.github.io/content/post/2016-05-12-gem5-make-a-new-boot-image.markdown

-## 4. Copy benchmark files to image file
+## 3.4 Copy benchmark files to the image file

 Mount your image file.